elgalu/docker-selenium/README.md

 ### Chrome crashed

-If your tests crashes in Chrome you may need to increase shm size or simply start your container by sharing `-v /dev/shm:/dev/shm`
+If your tests crashes in Chrome you may need to increase shm size or simply start your container by sharing `-v /dev/shm:/dev/shm` or, alternatively, `--shm-size=1g`

     docker run ... -v /dev/shm:/dev/shm

 Alternatively you can increase it inside the container:

 1. start docker in privileged mode: `docker run --privileged`
-2. increase shm size from default 64mb to something bigger:
+2. increase shm size from default 64mb or 68mb to something bigger:

 ```sh
 docker exec grid sudo umount /dev/shm